Mobile FAQs

 Inventory

-Inventory Items are any Items which are stocked / stored in a Location in NetSuite.
+Inventory Items are items which are stocked and stored in a Location in NetSuite.

-Inventory Items appear on the Field Service Mobile on the Inventory Tab cover the item Types of Assemblies and Inventory Items and their variants, such as Serialized, Lot Numbered and Bin Managed.
+Inventory Items display on the Field Service Mobile on the Inventory Tab.
+It covers the item types of Assemblies and Inventory Items and their variants, such as Serialized, Lot Numbered and Bin Managed.

 Expense Item

-An expense items is a type and cost recorded for an expense incurred by the technician when performing a task.
-Expenses are often for meals, fuel or mobile/cell phone usage.
+An expense item is a type and cost recorded for an expense incurred by the technician when performing a task.
+Expenses are often for meals, fuel or mobile phone usage.

 Why does my screen look different to the examples in this guide?

-Field Service is a very flexible system and can be configured to suit each client’s needs.
-As a result of this, some items included in the standard installation can be hidden.
-In addition, some custom items can be added to allow you to capture information that suits how you perform your tasks.
+Field Service is a flexible system and can be configured to suit each client’s needs.
+For that reason, some items in the standard installation can be hidden.
+In addition, you can add custom items to capture information that suits how you perform your tasks.

 Also, Field Service is a rapidly changing solution.
-As we grow Field Service and make it compatible with new devices we may make minor adjustments to the way the app looks and operates.
+As we grow Field Service and make it compatible with new devices, we make minor adjustments to the way the application looks and operates.

-For example, you may find that on mobile devices with different resolution screens that the Task List View screen looks quite different.
-However, the functions available are the same on all devices.
+For example, you may find that on mobile devices with different screen resolutions, the Task List View screen looks quite different.
+But the functions available are the same on all devices.

 App Appearance Depending on Device